karleludo/SQuartic/README.md

 # SQuartic
 **Student Satisfaction Survey Sentiment Analysis.** Full-stack web application for conducting a Student Satisfaction Survey and generating reports from it.

->Note: this project is in development.
-Much of the current components of the app is created using third-party APIs and applications and are used for prototyping.
+>Note: this project is a prototype.
+Much of the current components of the app is created using third-party APIs and applications and were used for our thesis presentation.

 ## Setup Guide
 >Note:todo: pre-release v0.5-alpha draft